Stumpii/EDAPGui/readme.md

 Hot keys are now configurable in the config-AP.json file, so you can remap them.
 Be sure not to use any keys you have mapped in ED.
 You can find the key names here: https://pythonhosted.org/pynput/keyboard.html

-## Config File: config-AP.json
+## Additional Configuration Settings
-The following settings from the AP.json file are **not** available through the GUI and must be changed directly within AP.json:
+The following settings from the AP.json file (in the configs folder) are **not** available through the GUI and must be changed directly within AP.json using any text editor:
   ```py
     "Robigo_Single_Loop": False,   # True means only 1 loop will execute and then terminate upon docking, will not perform mission processing
     "EnableRandomness": False,     # add some additional random sleep times to avoid AP detection (0-3sec at specific locations)